wranders/docs/docs/kb/packagebuddy-qr-code/README.md

 tracking application.

 I love this application, but it hasn't been updated since about 2013.
-So this is in anticipation of the application's website going offline and the convenient
+So this is in anticipation of the application's website going offline and the convenient QR code generator[^1] with it.
-<a href="http://www.package-buddy.com/code" target="_blank" rel="nofollow noopener noreferrer">QR code generator</a>
-with it.

 ## Example QR Code